Share article:

 I never really sat back and thought ‘I’m going to be CTO.’
 Early on, I wanted to be a technical person writing code and solving problems.

-Over the last 5-6 years, I realized that leading people was my strongest suit and where I wanted to go.
+Over the last 5-6 years, I realised that leading people was my strongest suit and where I wanted to go.
 I’ve always just kept going for opportunities and the outcome led to this.

 How did MessageMedia encourage you to become a leader?